ScooterSoftware/bcompare-vscode/README.md

 ![Select a folder for comparison](images/SelectLeftFolder.PNG)

 ### Compare files to non-open files
-Use this option to compare a file you pick with an open dialouge
+Use this option to compare a file you pick with an open dialogue

 ![Select a file for comparison](images/CompareToFile1.PNG)
 ![And then another file to compare it to](images/CompareToFile2.PNG)